ibm-cloud-docs/loadbalancer-service/custom-ciphers.md

 You can choose a preferred cipher suite for an existing load balancer, or designate them when creating a new one.

 ## Choosing ciphers for an existing load balancer
 To choose a cipher suite configuration for an existing load balancer, navigate to your load balancer screen in the customer portal, and click the Protocols tab.
-If HTTPS is not selected as your front-end protocol, you will not see the list of cipher suites.
+If HTTPS is not selected as the front-end protocol, you will not see the list of cipher suites.

   <img src="images/DetailsFlow-HTTPSUnselected.png" alt="drawing" style="width: 700px;"/>